adityajamwal02/SearchQueryAutocomplete/README.md

 "ironman" will be ignored.

 Operation: input(' ')
-Output: ["i love you","i love football"]
+Output: ["i love icecream","i love football"]
 Explanation:
 There are only two sentences that have prefix
 "i ".